KarthikVundela/Ase_lab8/README.md

 # Ase_lab8
-This a web server proxy to implement sata from two REST services.
+This a web server proxy to integrate data from two REST services.